A Stochastic Reconstruction Theorem on Rectangular Increments with an Application to a Mixed Hyperbolic SPDE: Introduction

 \subsection{Acknowledgements}

-CB is supported by the ERC starting grant ``LoRDeT"; he also acknowledges the support of TU Berlin where he was employed when this project was started.
-HK is supported by the Research Unit FOR2402 in TU Berlin and the International Research Training Group 2544 of the Berlin Mathematical School.
-Both authors would like to thank the organizers of the conference ``Structural Aspects of Signatures and Rough Paths" held at the Centre for Advanced Study of Oslo, where a preliminary version of these results was presented.
+CB is supported by the ERC Starting Grant “LoRDeT.”
+He also acknowledges the support of TU Berlin, where he was employed when this project was initiated.
+HK is supported by the Research Unit FOR2402 at TU Berlin and the International Research Training Group 2544 of the Berlin Mathematical School.
+Both authors would like to thank the organizers of the conference “Structural Aspects of Signatures and Rough Paths” held at the Centre for Advanced Study in Oslo, where a preliminary version of these results was presented.